J-Ross19/TrainReservations/README.txt

   [X] sort by different criteria (by arrival time, departure time, origin, destination, fare) [X] a user should be able to see all the stops a train will make III.
 Reservations (James)
-  [X] a customer should be able to make a reservation for a specific route [X] get a discount in case of child/senior/disabled [X] cancel existing reservation
+  [X] a customer should be able to make a reservation for a specific route (Ronak: GUI/Javascript, James: all else) [X] get a discount in case of child/senior/disabled [X] cancel existing reservation
   [X] view current and past reservations with their details.